arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 04/01/2018 00:31 (UTC)`.
+The last change was detected on `Monday 04/02/2018 09:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code